adamcaudill/gztxt/README.md

 ##gztxt - A GZip Compressed Text File Format

 ####What is this?
 A .gztxt file is a standard .txt that has been compressed with [gzip]() to make transport more efficient.
-This makes transfering and storing certain files (i.e. logs) easier.
+This makes transferring and storing certain files (i.e. logs) easier.

-What prompted this was the need to email error reports containg log files, without placing too much burden on email servers by storing large attachments.
+What prompted this was the need to email error reports containing log files, without placing too much burden on email servers by storing large attachments.

 ####Use
 gztxt consists of three parts: